wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

   </div>
   <div markdown="1" class="ui segment content answer-frame">
   Since we have 10 tasks and 4 cores, in the last phase of execution 2 cores are idle while 2 cores compute.
 Let  $w$ be the work of a task.
-The duration of this  last phase is $w / 1000$ seconds (i.e., work divided by compute speed).
-So the total idle core seconds is $2 \times w / 1000$ (since 2 cores are idle in the last phase).
+The duration of this last phase is $w / 1000$ seconds, i.e., work divided by compute speed.
+So the total idle core seconds is $2 \times w / 1000$, since 2 cores are idle in the last phase.
 We know this number to be 30 seconds, therefore we simply need to solve:

 $